FAQ

 If you haven't received your tickets or if you misplaced them, you can print your tickets at home.
 Simply login to your account, select the Tickets & Performances tab and reprint your tickets.
 Please note, reprinting your tickets will invalidate any previous versions.
 Or, call Ticket Services at 415-865-2000 and we'll have your tickets waiting for you at the Box Office in the Opera House.

-Nutcracker is most magical for children ages 5 and up.
-Please note that we do not allow children under 3, including babes in arms.
+For Nutcracker, we do not allow children under 3, including babes in arms, in the auditorium.
 We encourage you to see our helpful tips on Taking Kids to the Ballet.

 Everyone entering the Opera House, regardless of age, must have a ticket, and children must occupy their own seat next to an accompanying adult.
 No lap sitting.